NetworkGradeLinux/mion/docs/getting-started.rst

 The guest image may then be booted using ``runc`` as follows::

-    oryxcmd runc test run test
+    oryxcmd start_guest test

-For further details, see the full documentation for the :ref:`oryxcmd` tool.
+For further details, see the :ref:`oryxcmd` section.